NAICNO/Jobanalyzer/code/sonalyze/MANUAL.md

 diagnosed.

-In this case, we run sonar in the background while the job is running to collect appropriate samples, here the interval (`-i`) is 30s instead of the sonar default of 5m and we tell the script where to find sonar and where to store the output:
+In this case, we run sonar in the background while the job is running to collect appropriate samples, here the interval (`-i`) is 30s instead of the sonar default of 5m and we tell the script where to find sonar and where to store the output, note it is **IMPORTANT** that the file name start with "0+sample-" as the content type is sniffed from the name:

 ```
-$ .../Jobanalyzer/sonard/sonard -i 30 -s .../sonar/target/release/sonar my-logfile.csv &
+$ .../Jobanalyzer/sonard/sonard -i 30 -s .../sonar/target/release/sonar 0+sample-my-logfile.json &
 ```

 While that is running, run the job: